asit2001/helping-hand/README.md

 ## License

-The Password Generator is licensed under the terms of the MIT Open Source license and is available for free.
+The Helping Hand is licensed under the terms of the MIT Open Source license and is available for free.